Camilla’s tribute to ‘legend’ Dame Jilly Cooper after author’s death aged 88

 The Queen has paid tribute to the author Dame Jilly Cooper who has died at the age of 88, describing her as a “legend” and a “wonderfully witty and compassionate friend to me and so many”.

-The writer died unexpectedly on Sunday morning after a fall, with her children Felix and Emily saying it had come as a “complete shock”.
+The writer – known for her “bonkbusters” including Riders, Rivals and Polo – died unexpectedly on Sunday morning after a fall, with her children Felix and Emily saying it had come as a “complete shock”.

+Camilla said she hoped Dame Jilly’s “hereafter” would be “filled with impossibly handsome men and devoted dogs”.

 Dame Jilly was a long-standing friend of Camilla, and the author based her fictional seducer and showjumping lothario Rupert Campbell-Black partly on the Queen’s ex-husband Andrew Parker Bowles.